 Q: Why does your site make me login all the time?

 A: We are not.
 It is your browser and settings that make you do this.
 Most people go years without having to login because they are accepting cookies and have their browsers set to access password protected sites and to save passwords.
 You can logout of the site (top navigation bar) and then clear out your internet cache and browsing history, and when you re-login click the “remember me” box.
 If you are accepting cookies, you should be set.
 If you have further issues, Google the issue.
 For example, you can Google “Internet explorer won’t let me stay logged in” and you should quickly find the solution to your problem for your browser.
-Note: We highly recommend NOT using Internet Explorer.
+Note: We highly recommend NOT using Internet Explorer (for anything, really).